Simple, fast, affordable.

 - 105% of the tax due for the pre-preceding year (this option only applies where you pay by direct debit - it does not apply if the tax due for the pre-preceding year was zero).

 I have recently become self-employed.
-How can I register with Revenue?
+How can I register with the Revenue Commissioners?

 Do I need to file a return if I did not make any profit?